 From the Entrance Beach, walk for about 100 meters to the jump-off point to the underground river.
 There you’ll be put on a paddle boat along with the same passengers you were with in the boat from Sabang.

-Packaged tours to Puerto Princesa Underground River
+Puerto Princesa Underground River package tours

 - Round-trip van transfer from/to your accommodation in Puerto Princesa City